 Taking part in a temple stay in Korea is a unique experience.
 Waking up at 5am, trailing sleepily up to the temple hall to listen to the chanting monks before a communal breakfast and quiet contemplation will settle your mind and spirit.
 Sound dull?
 Some temples train their monks in awesome fighting skills and if you stay there you get to join in the sessions!

-In a country with pretty rigid social structures and formalities, Busan can feel like a breath of fresh air.
-It’s a party town on the beach with a vibrant bar life, great gay scene and a spectacular fireworks festival.
+After Seoul, Busan can feel like a breath of fresh air.
+It’s a party town on the beach with a vibrant bar life, a great gay scene and a spectacular fireworks festival.

 7. Beach life